skypjack/entt/docs/md/entity.md

 }
 ```

-Or rely on the `each` member function to iterate entities and get all their
+Or rely on the `each` member function to iterate both entities and components:
-components at once:

 ```cpp
 registry.view<position, velocity>().each([](auto entity, auto &pos, auto &vel) {